JustS0m3Guy/JustS0m3Guy/README.md

 - I'm currently learning software engineering.
 - I love exploring new technologies and developing software solutions.
-- I hold a Cambridge C2 certification and am studying at Kőbányai Szent László Gimnázium.
+- I hold a Cambridge C2 certification and am studying at SDU.
 - How to reach me: balazs200428@gmail.com

 ## Technologies & Tools